-You are headed to Yellowstone National Park where you will find half of the world’s geysers and more wildlife than anywhere else in the Lower 48.
+Headed to Yellowstone National Park where you’ll find half of the world’s geysers and more wildlife than anywhere else in the Lower 48?
 From high mountain peaks to green valleys and alpine rivers, there are hundreds of places to explore.
-But how do you pack for Yellowstone when there is so much to see and the temperatures fluctuate up to 30 degrees in one day?
+You might wonder, how do you pack for Yellowstone when there is so much to see and the temperatures fluctuate up to 30 degrees in one day?
 Here are the top 16 items to bring to the park.

 1. Binoculars or a Spotting Scope to See Bears and Wolves